Malachi Kirby

-Malachi Kirby is a British actor and writer.
+Malachi Kirby (born September 20, 1989) is a British actor and writer.
 He gained prominence through his roles in the 2016 Roots remake and the Black Mirror episode "Men Against Fire".
 He won a BAFTA for his performance in Small Axe: Mangrove (2020).

 Kirby plays the lead role of Jamaican immigrant Hezekiah Moscow in the Victorian drama series A Thousand Blows.

 Early life

 Kirby grew up an only child on the Patmore Estate in Battersea.
 His father died when he was 6.
 His parents were born in London where his grandparents had arrived from Jamaica.
 The cast of Roots were invited to take DNA tests, and Kirby's results came up as mostly West African with some South Asian and a small amount of European.
 He stated he hopes to do more specific research.

-Kirby attended Southfields Academy.
+Kirby attended Salesian College, Battersea.
 Originally into literature, he discovered acting in year nine through a course at the Battersea Arts Centre.
 He studied at Richmond upon Thames College and was admitted to Identity School of Acting in 2007.